£5,000 plus VAT

 He displayed promise as a two-year-old, before getting off the mark on his three-year-old debut in 2014.
 He took a handicap from a mark of 67 and added another handicap victory when stepped up to 12-furlongs later in the year, and his official rating rose to 79.

 After his second victory he was transferred to the care of trainer Roy Brotherton and tried his luck over hurdles twice in 2015.
 Although this didn't appear to suit him at the time, it wasn't long before he was running with credit again on the AW.
-He won over an extended mile at Wolverhampton in June 2016 and then again in May of this year at the same venue, upped to a mile-and-a-half.
+He won over an extended mile at Wolverhampton in June 2016 and then again in May of last year at the same venue, upped to a mile-and-a-half.

-An unusually versatile horse, he is effective from a mile to a mile-and-a-half and has placed or won at Kempton, Lingfield and Wolverhampton on the AW - as well as going close to scoring on turf at Bath this summer.
+An unusually versatile horse, he is effective from a mile to a mile-and-a-half and has placed or won at Kempton, Lingfield and Wolverhampton on the AW - as well as going close to scoring on turf at Bath last summer.
 He has won from a mark as high as 72, yet currently finds himself advantageously perched on 53.

 Filament of Gold is currently in training and ready to run, and his excellent third at Wolverhampton on the 21st October suitably demonstrates that he retains his ability and will surely win again soon.